smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

+Queen Pasiphaë pressed her palm against the stone wall of her chamber, feeling the familiar pulse that no one else acknowledged.

+From her window, she watched the guard escort a prisoner across the lower courtyard.
+He walked steadily, like someone who'd already accepted his fate.

+"Sisyphus of Corinth," her attendant Lysippe murmured, reading from a tablet.
+"The new assistant.
+The King said arrangements were made."

+Another one.

+The prisoner looked up once, scanning the palace towers with the calculating gaze of someone measuring an obstacle with interest rather than fear.
+Then the guard led him inside, toward the architect's workshop.

+---

-The chains had been lighter than expected, though Sisyphus could feel their weight in every link.
+The chains had been lighter than expected, though Sisyphus could feel the weight in each link.
 After an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.

 Almost.